- Analyzing which statute of limitations applies is more difficult than it first appears.

 What Is a Statute of Limitation?

 All jurisdictions have a body of statutes in their codes of law called limitations of actions, periods of prescription, and prescriptive periods, commonly referred to as the statutes of limitations.
 The idea behind these laws is we as a society decided we do not want old debts hanging around forever — we want people and businesses to move on with their lives without worrying about being sued.
 States and the federal government set statutes of limitations for civil and criminal actions.
 Each state legislature wrote dozens of statutes of limitation.

-The length of time a creditor has to file a lawsuit depends on the:
+The length of time an original creditor or collection agent have to file a lawsuit depends on the: